gmuii/gmuii.github.io/index.markdown

 ---

 <h1>Welcome to the CMID dataset page</h1>
-The CMID dataset is a Copy-Move forgery on ID documents dataset.
+The CMID dataset is a Copy-Move forgery on ID documents.

 ![Example of tampering](/img/example.jpg)